-Sometimes I wonder why some people have more personal growth than others?
-What situations do we have to experience to grow?
-The older we are, the more personal growth we have?
+Sometimes I wonder why some people have greater personal growth than others?
+What situations do we have to live to grow?
+Is the older the more personal growth?

 There are times when I find answers in books, people or even experiences.
 Where I realize that personal growth is achieved through decisions, attitudes and activities that we carry out in our day to day.

-My favorite line from we are is, “There is a whole world inside of us.
+My favorite phrase from somos is, “Within us exists a whole world.
 We are much more than we imagine.”
-I think that if we all read this sentence carefully we would question our world, and the world of the people we love.
+I think that if we all read this sentence carefully, we would question ourselves about our world, and the world of the people we love.
 How is my inner world?
-Of what colors, moments and dreams is it composed?
+What colors, moments and dreams is it composed of?
 What other world does it look like?

-Psychology says that human beings are made up of eight dimensions: physical, emotional, cognitive, communicative, social, aesthetic, ethical, moral and spiritual.
+Psychology says that human beings are made up of eight dimensions: physical, emotional, cognitive, communicative, social, aesthetic, ethical, moral, and spiritual.
 Thinking about them, I can imagine my inner world divided into these 8 parts, some bigger than others.
-But I think of the inner world of a person close to me, and the largest dimension of it is my smallest dimension.
+But I think of the inner world of a person close to me, and their largest dimension is my smallest dimension.

-And this is where I realize what personal growth is, which I would define as: “an increase in my eight dimensions”.
-I believe that the personal growth of a person depends on the size of each of its dimensions, and the more experiences we dedicate to each of them, the greater we can be as people.
+And it is here that I realize what personal growth is, which I would define as: “an increase in my eight dimensions”.
+I believe that a person's personal growth depends on the size of each of their dimensions, and the more experiences we dedicate to each of them, the bigger we can be as people.

-If I only dedicate time to my social and emotional dimension, I will not be able to have an integral growth, because I would have 6 pending dimensions to work on.
+If I only dedicate time to my social and emotional dimension, I will not be able to have an integral growth, because I would have 6 dimensions left to work on.

 How do I strengthen each of my dimensions?
 How much attention do I give them?
-What can I do to have more growth?
+What can I do to have greater growth?
 How is my inner world?
-These are some of the questions you will come across when experimenting with we are dimensions.
+These are some of the questions you will come across when experiencing we are dimensions.